SyncsLife/Economy/README.md

 ## Configuration

-Before starting the server, make sure to configure the database settings in the `config.yml` file located in the `plugins/Economy` folder.
+Before starting your economy make sure you put your correct database in the plugin data

 ## Usage